After too much wine at dinner last February just before Valentine’s Day, Magellan said to Ginger, “I’ll drive your stuff to Saskatoon.”

 We’d talked of spending our second night north of Edmonton at the home of our niece Richelle and her husband Trevor.
 (Remember our blog about their wedding?)
 But a storm was brewing behind us and they live in the country on snowy, narrow roads.

 “What do you say to driving all the way to Saskatoon today?”
 Magellan asked as we treated ourselves to a latte in Jasper.

 It’s more than a thousand kilometres from Valemont to Saskatoon, and we had almost nine-hundred left to go.

 Seemed sensible to me.

 Were there any hiccups?
-We learned to be choosy when we needed a bathroom after we found ourselves at a rest stop with no exit and Magellan had to perform a multi-point turnaround of that fifty-foot rig.
+We learned to be choosy when we needed a bathroom after we found ourselves at a rest stop with only one entrance/exit and Magellan had to perform a multi-point turnaround of that fifty-foot rig.
 We learned to be choosy when we needed gas.
 The station had to be on the right-hand side of the highway, have high clearance and an easy exit that didn’t require backing up.

 Before midnight on Thursday, we pulled up to Magellan’s mom’s house in Saskatoon.
 We’d been calling Glynn, his mom, to let her know we’d be arriving a day early but she wasn’t answering her phone, which seemed unusual.
 His sister Colleen wasn’t answering her cell either.

 “Mom’s up at the University Hospital,” his sister Diane explained when we reached her.
 “She’s had major breathing issues and went to see Ginger today.
 They’ve been up there awhile because Ginger ordered x-rays and a CAT scan to see if there’s any lung or heart damage.”
 To this day, here’s the most frequent phrase we hear from Glynn, who lives alone at the age of ninety-four and is now on oxygen: “Ginger saved my life.”